 Provisions of the Code Corporate Governance Report 13.1 The company has arrangements in place to identify and engage with its material stakeholder groups and to manage its relationships with such groups.
 The stakeholders have been identified as those who are impacted by the Group's business and operations and those who are similarly are able to impact the Group's business and operations.
-Stakeholders include customers, employees, government and regulators, relationships with such groups. industry associations, shareholders and investors and suppliers.
-The Company engages its stakeholders through various channel to ensure that the business interests of the Group are balanced against the needs and interest of its stakeholder.
-13.2 The company discloses in its annual report its strategy and Please refer to the Provision 13.1 and 13.3 for more details. key areas of focus in relation to the management of stakeholder relationships during the reporting period.
-Nevertheless, the company has announced the price-sensitive information and is announced promptly and within the mandatory period as required under the Catalist Rules.
-Its Sustainability Report 2019 was announced via SGXNet on 29 May 2020.
+Stakeholders include customers, employees, government and regulators, industry associations, shareholders and investors and suppliers.
+The Company engages its stakeholders through various channel to ensure that the business interests of the Group are balanced against the needs and interest of its stakeholders.

+Provisions of the Code Corporate Governance Report 13.2 The company discloses in its annual report its strategy and key areas of focus in relation to the management of stakeholder relationships during the reporting period.
+Nevertheless, the Company has announced the price-sensitive information and is announced promptly and within the mandatory period as required 13.3 The company maintains a current corporate website to communicate and engage with stakeholders. and of the Company is disclosed in a timely, accurate and comprehensive